-In this post, I’ll be looking at where to stay in Hvar for first-time travelers, budget, family, and the best hotels in Hvar Old Town.
+Where to stay in Hvar first time? on a budget, for family?
+In this post, I’ll be looking at the best areas to stay in Hvar for tourists (include map and video) and best hotels in Hvar for all budget travelers.

 Hvar, along with Split, Zagreb, Dubronik, are the famous tourist destinations in Croatia.
 Split, Hvar and Dubrovnik are the Three Pearls of Croatia.
 It is better to stay in Hvar than in Split if you want a quieter, more laid back and relaxing island with plenty of hidden coves, sleepy fishing villages and charming beaches.
 It is better to stay in Split if you want a better nightlife and bigger island.

-Hvar Town is the best area to stay in Hvar for first-timers due to its prime location.
-If you stay here, you will be located in the middle of everything, within walking distance to the top tourist attractions, as well as many restaurants, bars, and shops.
+Hvar Town is the overall best area to stay in Hvar for first-time visitors due to its prime location.
+Staying here allows you to be located in the middle of everything, within walking distance to the top tourist attractions, as well as many restaurants, bars, and shops.

-To book hotels, I recommend spending at least three days in Hvar island.
-Three days is enough to get the taste of the island, enjoy nightlife, relax on a beach, visit the most famous attractions, and experience the food and drink.
+To book hotels, I recommend spending at least three days in Hvar island, which is enough to enjoy nightlife, relax on a beach, visit the famous attractions, try local food and drink.
 If you have more time, you can take island-hopping tour to Brac, Split, Dubrovnik, and Korcula.

 |💖 Best Area for First-Timers:||Hvar Town|